intelligenceforgood/core/docs/retrieval_gcp_guide.md

     provide explicit IDs; otherwise, metadata dictionaries with `indicator_id`, `id`, or `value` entries are promoted into a flat list.

-When you run `scripts/ingest_vertex_search.py`, the `structData` payload now includes these keys for every document, enabling precise filters such as `dataset: ANY("retrieval_poc") AND indicator_ids:
+When you run `i4g ingest vertex`, the `structData` payload now includes these keys for every document, enabling precise filters such as `dataset: ANY("retrieval_poc") AND indicator_ids:
 ANY("wallet_verification")`.
 The ingestion worker (`i4g-ingest-job`) reuses the same builder so real-time dual-write runs push the enriched documents to Vertex without invoking the standalone